orcasnet/activerecord-recursive_tree_scopes/README.md

 ## A Single Query

 Yep, a single query.
-Thanks to PostgreSQL's [`WITH RECURSIVE`](http://www.postgresql.org/docs/9.2/static/queries-with.html) it's possible to recursively query single tables.
+Thanks to PostgreSQL's [`WITH RECURSIVE`](http://www.postgresql.org/docs/9.2/static/queries-with.html) it's possible to recursively match records in a single query.

 Using the model above as an example, let's say you've got an Employee with an `id` of 42.
 Here's the SQL that would be generated for `employee.managed`